Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Conclusions

-Finally, in the third column, we have the Boer-Mulders function, the helicity worm-gear, the transversity, and the pretzelosity.
-There are two notable patterns in this column, firstly the small-$x$ asymptotic scaling for all four TMDs in this column is the same in both the flavor singlet and flavor non-singlet sectors.
-Physically, this feature is due to the fact that these TMDs are all chiral-odd and thus have no gluon TMD to mix with under evolution.
-It is important to note that bringing in contributions from finite quark mass, $m_f$, would allow for potential $m_f / k_T$-suppressed contributions, which are \emph{sub-eikonal} and therefore possibly parametrically comparable to the contributions considered here.
-We leave a detailed study of these quark-mass corrections to future work.
 The second pattern we observe is that the TMDs which are ``off-diagonal" in spin -- the Boer-Mulders function, which encodes transversely polarized quarks in an unpolarized target, and the helicity worm-gear which encodes transversely polarized quarks in a longitudinally polarized hadron -- receive no $\mathcal{O}(\sqrt{\as})$ corrections to their na\"ive asymptotic scaling.
-Here, for the flavor singlet TMDs, we see that this only holds when the quark transverse polarization is probed.
+Here, for the flavor singlet TMDs, we see that this only holds within the third column when the quark transverse polarization is probed.
 However, for the flavor non-singlet sector, this pattern extends to all of the ``off-diagonal" TMDs \cite{Santiago:2023rfl}.

-In order to move toward high-precision predictions, one must relax various approximations that were made in deriving the evolution equations.
-Initial steps have already been taken in the case of the quark (and gluon) helicity TMDs, such as the generalization of the equations to the large-$N_c \& N_f$ Veneziano limit \cite{Cougoulic:2022gbk} as well as studies of the sub-leading single logarithmic corrections to the evolution \cite{Kovchegov:2021lvz}.
-There has also been work on the generalization to all $N_c$ values to obtain a Jalilian-Marian-Iancu-McLerran-Weigert-Leodinov-Kovner (JIMWLK) type equation \cite{Jalilian-Marian:1997jx,Jalilian-Marian:1997gr,Jalilian-Marian:1997dw,Iancu:2001ad,Iancu:2000hn} including sub-eikonal operators needed for helicity-dependent insertions within the Wilson lines, as has been studied in \cite{Cougoulic:2019aja,Cougoulic:2020tbc}.
-In order to implement these equations for full phenomenological applications and global analyses, one also requires the dipole amplitudes which contribute to the gluon TMDs at small-$x$ and their corresponding evolution equations.
-These developments are all important topics for future work.
+It is also interesting to note that the Sivers function and Worm-Gear $g_{1T}$ have multiple unique dipole amplitudes that are slow to converge to the same intercept.
+The dipole amplitude with the fastest growth should dominate the behavior of the TMD, but we find that this takes many decades in rapidity, well beyond the point that saturation corrections would become important and modify the power law growth of the dipole amplitudes.

+Another important note is that bringing in contributions from finite quark mass, $m_f$, would allow for potential $m_f / k_T$-suppressed contributions, which are \emph{sub-eikonal} and therefore possibly parametrically comparable to the contributions considered here.
+In the case of the Boer-Mulders TMD, it was found that such corrections evolve trivially but enter at sub-eikonal order \cite{Kovchegov:2022kyy} as opposed to the sub-sub-eikonal contribution in the massless quark limit.
+This correction then comes parametrically as $m_f /k_T$ while the massless term scales as $x$, so the mass correction can become important depending on the kinematics of the process.
+We leave a detailed study of these quark-mass corrections for the other TMDs to future work.